aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/html-converter/html-to-xps/_index.md

 ---
 keywords: HTML to XPS, convert HTML to XPS, HTML to XPS conversion, HTML to XPS converter, save options, stream provider
-lastmod: 2021-09-03
+lastmod: 2022-06-01
 url: /net/converting-between-formats/html-to-xps/
 title: Convert HTML to XPS | C#
 linktitle: Convert HTML to XPS
-description: This article provides information on how to convert HTML to XPS using Aspose.HTML API.
-You will learn about the supported HTML to XPS conversion scenarios and consider examples to illustrate them.
+description: You will learn about the supported HTML to XPS conversion scenarios using Aspose.HTML API and consider C# examples to illustrate them.
 weight: 70
 type: docs
 aliases: